fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 The choice of deviation threshold can influence the number of detected behavioral changes.

-Testing a less conservative threshold allows us to determine whether the detected changes are highly dependent on the selected threshold.
+Testing a less conservative threshold allows us to examine whether the detected changes are highly dependent on the selected threshold.

 ### Alternative Considered